Greg Coleridge published Cleveland Democracy Day Public Hearing Testimony in Ohio News 2021-06-07 14:12:40 -0700

 - Follow an agenda because you'll only have 20-30 minutes

-- Take good notes, keep track of any questions you get that you can't answer on the spot and commit to follow up with the answer(s)
+- Take good notes, keep track of any questions you get that you can't answer on the spot and commit to following up with the answer(s)

-- Enter the details and notes to Move to Amend's national database
+- Enter the details and notes to the Move to Amend national database

 - Make a clear ask: Will you co-sponsor the #WeThePeopleAmendment (HJR48)?